Orthognathic | Jaw Surgery

 Get A Second Opinion

-Orthognathic Surgery Procedure
+Jaw Surgery Procedure

 Orthognathic surgery, commonly called jaw surgery, is a complex procedure to correct various abnormalities in the jaw and facial structures.
 The surgical process involves carefully planned upper and lower jaw movements to achieve optimal alignment and balance.
-Here's an overview of what happens during orthognathic surgery:
+Here's an overview of what happens during orthognathic or jaw surgery:

 • Comprehensive Evaluation: The process begins with thoroughly assessing the patient's condition.
 This includes detailed X-rays, scans, photographs, and dental impressions.
 These images help create a precise three-dimensional model of the patient's facial and jaw structures.